 True happiness is not to be found in materialism.
 Christians should lead by example in pursuing a modest lifestyle.
 Needless acquisitions are to be discouraged.

-We should pay heed to Christ’s teaching on Providence in Matthew 6.24-34 – ‘Set your hearts on his kingdom first, and on his righteousness, and all these other things will be given you as well.’ (v.33), and ‘You cannot be the slave of both God and of money.’ (v.24).
+We should pay heed to Christ’s teaching on Providence in Matthew 6.24-34 – Seek first the kingdom of God and his righteousness (v.33), and you cannot serve God and money (v.24).
 Paul has something to say on this subject – see 1 Timothy 6.6-10, 17-19.

 A mind preoccupied with material gain and the accumulation of luxuries is too distracted to dwell on the things of God or hear the cries of those less fortunate in this world.
 Simplicity and restraint in daily living lead to a healthier lifestyle and more time and space for spirituality, as well as producing a surplus for charitable giving.